Leadership Team Retreat

 The Five Dysfunctions of a Team

-Healthy needs are building on a solid foundation of TRUST.
+Healthy teams are built on a solid foundation of TRUST.

 We need to be vulnerable with each other which will enable us to engage in healthy discussions and not be afraid to disagree or enter into conflict over differing ideas.